bcgov/bcparks.ca/src/cms/README.md

+# To run this Strapi 4 You need

+1) download app
+- connect to DB, create new table
+2) yarn
+3) yarn build
+4) yarn start

 # Backend Development - Strapi Localhost

 Building a local version of Strapi is optional, as you can use a remote environment as the datasource.
 Using a local is useful for testing, and essential for development of new CMS features.
 If you don't need to run a local version of Strapi, you can skip to the Frontend development section, and ensure you point the .env file to a remote Strapi instance.